 — PHIL 363 (3)

-Critical examination of the philosophical traditions and developments of the 17th and 18th centuries.
-The two main traditions of this era - British empiricism, which stressed the role of sense experience in the knowing process, and continental rationalism, which emphasized human reason, both sought secure foundations for scientific, ethical, and religious knowledge.
-The advance of these traditions will be traced through selected readings from major figures - Descartes and Leibniz (on the rationalist side), and Locke and Hume (on the side of empiricism).
+Critical examination of the philosophical traditions and developments of the seventeenth and eighteenth centuries.
+The two main traditions of this era-British empiricism, which stressed the role of sense experience in the knowing process, and continental rationalism, which emphasized human reason, both sought secure foundations for scientific, ethical and religious knowledge.
+The advance of these traditions will be traced through selected readings from major figures-Descartes and Leibniz (on the rationalist side), Locke and Hume (on the side of empiricism).
 Includes a careful consideration of Kant's Copernican Revolution, synthesizing these great traditions, and its implications for the postmodern world.
-Prerequisites: PHIL 101, 102, and 201.
+Prerequisites: PHIL 171 and 201.

 View all Undergraduate Courses | View Course Schedules